-If on the other hand the prospect of switching to iOS appals you and you can find a phone to use in the interim, Google’s upcoming Pixel XL might be more to your tastes, with Google’s own inbuilt "Assistant", the latest version of Android and a seriously sharp camera to commend it.
-You won’t be able to get hold of one until at least 20 October 2016, however, so having a standby phone to use in the interim is a must.
+If on the other hand the prospect of switching to iOS appals you, Google’s Pixel XL might be more to your tastes.
+It features Google’s own inbuilt "Assistant", the latest version of Android and a seriously sharp camera to commend it.

 The LG Stylus DAB+ doesn’t play in the same premium space as the Note 7, which means lesser performance for you, but equally a much larger refund on your purchase price.
 We’d include it in the discussion however as it’s one of only a handful of phones in the Australian market with an embedded stylus.
 If scrawling on the screen was your key reason to buy the Note 7, the Stylus DAB+ could fill that particular hole at a much lower price point.